arctern-io/arctern-bootcamp/nytaxi_en/README.md

-## Introduce of the example codes
+## Introduce the example codes

-This example includes codes for data cleansing and data analyzing.
+This example includes codes for data cleansing and data analysis.

 ### 1. Data cleansing

-The data used in this tutorial is 200,000 records extracted from New York City taxi dataset, however, noisy data is inevitable when dealing data with such scale.
+The data used in this tutorial is 200,000 records extracted from New York City taxi dataset, however, noisy data is inevitable when dealing with data such scale.
 Noisy data can usually affect the results directly, so identifying and cleansing the noisy data efficiently is quite critical in data analyzing procedure.

 #### 1.1 Data loading